philhawksworth/jamstack-comments-engine/src/site/posts/a-post-which-you-might-comment-on.md

 ---
 layout: layouts/post.njk
-title: a post which you might comment on
+title: A post which you might comment on
 tags: post
 date: 2018-07-02
 ---